Snap-through time of arches is controlled by slenderness and imperfections

-Unexpectedly, the snap-through times for bifurcation buckling have a weak variability, similar to noise, that cannot be removed by refining the mesh, time step, or numerical method; see the black circles in Fig.~\ref{fig:snap-times}~(a) for $\lambda > \lambda_\text{hill}^+$.
+Unexpectedly, the snap-through times for bifurcation buckling have a weak noise-like variability that cannot be removed by refining the mesh, time step, or numerical method; see the black circles in Fig.~\ref{fig:snap displacements and time}~(e) for $\lambda > \lambda_\text{hill}^+$.
 However, running simulations with a small imperfection introduced through the initial conditions,

-where $\boldsymbol{u}_{p}$ is the arbitrary shape of the imperfection, eliminates the variability in the snap-through times; see the crosses, squares, and triangles in Fig.~\ref{fig:snap-times}~(a).
+where $\boldsymbol{u}_{p}$ is the arbitrary shape of the imperfection, eliminates the variability in the snap-through times; see the crosses, squares, and triangles in Fig.~\ref{fig:snap displacements and time}~(e).
 Moreover, increasing the magnitude of the imperfection decreases the snap-through time.
 The snap-through times associated with the limit-point buckling are, instead, unaffected by the imperfection.
-The simulations are carried out by setting the imperfection to $\boldsymbol{u}_{p}=\Delta P^\alpha\boldsymbol{u}_{0}$ where $\vec{u}_0$ is the critical buckling mode (see Supplementary Material Sec. \ref{sec:criticalmodes}) and $\alpha = 1, 2, 3$.
+The simulations are carried out by setting the imperfection to $\boldsymbol{u}_{p}=\Delta P^\alpha\check{\boldsymbol{u}}_{0}$ where $\check{\vec{u}}_0$ is the critical buckling mode (see Supplementary Material Sec.~\ref{sec:criticalmodes}) and $\alpha = 1, 2, 3$.